 For more information on setting up out-of-context synthesis runs, see this link in the Vivado Design Suite User Guide: Synthesis (UG901).

 Incremental Synthesis

 You can use incremental synthesis to reuse existing synthesis results.
-This approach offers the following advantages:

-- Reduces typical synthesis compile times by 50%. - When used with the incremental implementation flow, improves overall compile time and timing closure consistency.
+This approach reduces typical synthesis compile times by 50%.
+When used with the incremental implementation flow, this approach also improves overall compile time and timing closure consistency.